 There’s no such thing as a good day when you’re treating Ebola patients, writes Sarah Robinson, a Red Cross nurse working in our Ebola treatment centre in Kenema, Sierra Leone.

 Whenever I get home from the Ebola treatment centre (ETC), one of the team members will always ask how my day was.
 I’m never sure how to answer.

 Working in an ETC doesn’t seem to be a job where you can say you had a great day or an awful day.
 I love my job immensely; the national staff I work with and the patients I care for are all inspiring.
 I’ve learnt so much from them and I know I will continue to do so.

 The multitude of daily challenges we experience make the job interesting and varied.
 Despite this, when the reply, “I had a good day” enters my mind, the words always stick in my throat.

-- Donate to the Ebola Outbreak Appeal
+- Please donate to our Ebola Outbreak Appeal